-This 3-credit India travel course allows students to critically examine the inner workings of a unique group of urban public organizations striving for social change.
+This 3-credit Nepal travel course allows students to critically examine the inner workings of a unique group of urban public organizations striving for social change.
 Participants have an opportunity to engage non-profit leaders, stakeholders, and members of the communities they serve.
-One of the primary goals of this initiative is to explore various forms of grassroots community leadership within India with the intent of understanding how communities can effectively create programs that address their needs.
+One of the primary goals of this initiative is to explore various forms of grassroots community leadership within Nepal with the intent of understanding how communities can effectively create programs that address their needs.

 Location

-Program Dates
+Travel Dates

 Who Can Participate